LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 Definitions for the `shrink/3` predicate should either succeed or fail but never throw an exception.
-The `shrink_sequence/3` predicate can be used to help testing that shrinking a value results in a finite sequence of values.
+The `shrink_sequence/3` predicate can be used to help test that shrinking a value results in a finite sequence of values.

 It is also possible to define edge cases for a given type for use with QuickCheck implementations.
 For example: